What class is right for my child?

 How long is a class, and how often do children attend?

 Class times vary between locations.
-Generally, each class is 1 to 1 1/2 hours, and children attend for a minimum of one class a week.
-Classes run to school terms.
+Generally, each class is 1 to 1 1/2 hours, and children attend at least one class weekly.
+Classes usually run to school terms.

 How many children are in a class?